Brass and Nickel-metal finishes do not look the same. But both of these metal finishes have similarities and differences.

 Brass has long been a preferred metal for fine furniture and accessories hardware, lighting fixtures, table lamps, fireplace equipment, candleholders, and other practical and decorative accessories.

-One of the great things about Brass is how versatile it is and how it can be used in various finishes and colors.
-The fact that brass can have so many colors and finishes make it a perfect choice to be used for home decor and home furnishing.
+One of the great things about Brass is its versatility and ability to be used in various finishes and colors.
+The fact that brass can have so many colors and finishes make it a perfect choice for home decor and home furnishing.

 Here are some of the basic finishes for Brass: